GabeScott/standard-works-vault/General Conference/1979 October - Our Mighty Errand.md

 “But we were gentle among you, even as a nurse cherisheth her children:

-“So being affectionately desirous of you, we were willing to have imparted unto you, not the gospel of God only, but also our own souls, because ye were dear unto us” (1 Thes.
-2:7–8).
+“So being affectionately desirous of you, we were willing to have imparted unto you, not the gospel of God only, but also our own souls, because ye were dear unto us” ([[1 Thessalonians 2.7|1 Thes.
+2:7–8]][[1 Thessalonians 2.8|]]).

 What we say tonight, then, we say in all gentleness but not without strong feeling.
 The Women in this Church need to be prepared—personally prepared—first, to stem the tide of error inundating the world, threatening families, short-circuiting the power of individuals.
 Second, though we have great men to lead us, we need to know for ourselves what is error and what is truth so that we can make valid value judgments.
 So much depends on this.
 Third, we need to grow and develop so that we are prepared to contribute.
 We each have a mighty errand to do.
 It may or may not include marriage and motherhood at this time, but ours is the errand of influence.